ZhangPeizhou/BookStoreProject/README.md

 Download "Base_Code", "SQL" from GitHub.

 - Preparation:
-Restore the "BookStoreProjectDB" using pgAdmin or PostgreSQL.
+Restore the "BookStoreProjectDB.sql" using pgAdmin or PostgreSQL.
 Open command line on Base_Code folder and type: npm i

 - Run the application: